Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK

 where

-is a polynomial determined by the potential $V(x)$.
 Geometrically, this defines the spectral curve of the matrix model:

-with $y = -\tfrac{1}{2} V'(x) + R(x)$.
+with $y = \tfrac{1}{2} V'(x) - W_{0,1}(x)$.
 In the one-cut regime, this curve is a genus-zero Riemann surface with a square-root branch cut, where $y$ can be written as

-for $Q(x)$ an analytic function.
-The branch points of $y$ are located at $x = \pm a$, corresponding to the endpoints of the eigenvalue support.
-Beware of different conventions for the normalization of the function $Q$ (cf. for instance \cite[equation~(3.6)]{Oku23}).
-We chose the above normalization for later convenience.
-As mentioned in the previous section, a useful uniformization is obtained by introducing the Joukowsky variable $z$:
+for $Q(x)$ an analytic function near the cut.
+The branch points of $y$ are located at $x = a_{\pm}$, corresponding to the endpoints of the eigenvalue support.
+As mentioned in the previous section, a convenient uniformization is obtained by introducing the Joukowsky variable $z$: